Stav Shaffir

-Stav Shaffir (סְתָיו שָׁפִיר; born 17 May 1985) is an Israeli politician.
+Stav Shaffir (סְתָיו שָׁפִיר; born 17 May 1985) is an Israeli politician and former member of the Knesset.
 She is the leader of the Green Party and was a member of the Knesset for the Democratic Union alliance.
 She came to national prominence as one of the leaders of the 2011 Israeli social justice protests, focusing on housing, public services, income inequality and democracy, and later became spokeswoman of the movement.
 She was subsequently elected to the Knesset as a member of the Labor Party in 2013.
 The party contested the 2015 elections as part of the Zionist Union alliance, with Shaffir retaining her seat.
 She was re-elected again in the April 2019 elections, in which Labor ran alone.
 However, after losing a Labor leadership election to Amir Peretz in June 2019, she left the party and resigned from the Knesset and became head of the Green Movement.
 Her new party formed the Democratic Union alongside Meretz and the Israel Democratic Party.
 Shaffir lost her Knesset seat in the 2020 election.